Castle Down: Geography

 Castle Down is the name given to the northern part of the island of Tresco and is a 35 m plateau of coarse–grained Hercynian granite.
 The southern edge of the Late Devensian ice sheet probably reached the northern islands of the Isles of Scilly about 18,000 years BP (before present) and there are glacial outwash gravels on the northern part of the downs with erratic pebbles.
-Raised beach deposits are exposed on the cliffs between Cromwell’s Castle and Grimble Porth.
+Raised beach deposits are exposed on the cliffs between Cromwell’s Castle and Gimble Porth.
 The thin skeletal podzolic soils and extreme exposure to salt laden winds have led to the development of a wind–pruned, lichen–rich, “waved” maritime heath dominated by heather (Calluna vulgaris).

 Wildlife and ecology

 The northern part of Tresco is designated as the Castle Down (Tresco) Site of Special Scientific Interest for its waved maritime heath, its lichen flora, a breeding colony of Common Tern (Sterna hirundo) and for its geology.
 The SSSI was first notified in 1971, re–notified in 1986 and covers most of the higher land and cliffs to the north of the inhabited area of the island.